 The DiSC Classic Profile is widely used by many organizations and has been around for years.
-DiSC Classic Profile is offered in both paper and electronic formats.
+DiSC Classic Profiles are offered in both paper and electronic formats.

-The DiSC Classic Paper profile was the first DiSC profile created and used to help improve employees identify their personal strengths in the workplace.
-This profile allows individuals and organizations to complete an assessment without the requirement of having access to a computer.
+The DiSC Classic Paper profile was the first DiSC profile created to help you identify your natural tendencies and behaviors and learn how to leverage your personal strengths in the workplace.
+This profile allows you to complete an assessment without the requirement of having access to a computer.

-The DiSC Classic Profile comes in a little blue booklet with a graph of the four primary DiSC styles on the front; D, i, S and C. Then when participants open the booklet, the first two pages provides an overview of the DiSC assessment and instruction on how to complete an assessment.
+The DiSC Classic Profile comes in a little blue booklet with a graph of the four primary DiSC styles on the front; D, i, S and C. Then when you open the booklet, the first two pages provide an overview of the DiSC assessment and instructions on how to complete the DiSC assessment.

-In this section, a chart is available for participants to tear out and use this chart to tally their results while completing the assessments.
+In this section, a chart is available for you to tear out and use the chart to tally their results while completing the assessments.

-After reviewing the instructions, you should be ready to complete your assessment.
+After reviewing the instructions, you can begin completing the assessment.

 DiSC Classic Profile Explained: Questions